mwilliams2014/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/02-creating-pages/01-creating-pages-intro.markdown

 | [Friendly URL](/docs/7-2/user/-/knowledge_base/u/individual-page-settings#name-and-friendly-url)
 | configuration section.

-Once you've clicked the `+` icon to add a page, you're asked to select the type of page you are creating.
-There are two top options followed by other page
+Once you've clicked the `+` icon to add a page or selected the *Add Page* option from the Page Tree View, you're asked to select the type of page you are creating.
+There are two top options followed by other page types:
-types:

 **Widget:** Creates a page with a layout template that defines a number of rows and columns for adding widgets to your page.